 What can I serve sweet and sour fish with?

-White rice!
+I like to have mine over white rice!
 That’s the best option because it’s very neutral in flavor.
 You can also serve it with brown rice or quinoa.

 sweet and sour fish